AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/JavaScript/README.md

 ### CSS selectors in constructors

-You can also use a CSS selector as the first argument instead of a DOM elemeent to initialize the plugin.
+You can also use a CSS selector as the first argument instead of a DOM element to initialize the plugin.
 Currently the element for the plugin is found by the `querySelector` method since Bootstrap's plugins support a single element only.
 ```
 var modal = new bootstrap.Modal('#myModal');
 var dropdown = new bootstrap.Dropdown('[data-bs-toggle="dropdown"]');